Prachi-Sharnagat/Prachi-Sharnagat/README.md

 Excited to keep learning, building, and collaborating with like-minded people.
 **Let’s connect and grow together!** 🚀

-- 🔭 I’m currently working on Javascript Projects
+- 🔭 I’m currently working on **React** to build dynamic, responsive user interfaces.

-- 🌱 I’m currently learning **Web development and data struture & algorithm**
+- 🌱 I’m currently learning **Web Development and Data Structures & Algorithms**

 - 📫 How to reach me **prachisharnagat06@gmail.com**

 ## 🔥 Tech Stack